mediacms-io/mediacms/docs/admins_docs.md

 ### Configuration

 Transcription functionality is available only for the Docker installation.
-To enable this feature, you must use the `docker-compose.full.yaml` file, as it contains an image with the necessary requirements.
+To enable this feature, you must either use the `docker-compose.full.yaml` file, as it contains an image with the necessary requirements, or you can also set that celery_worker service is usine mediacms:full image instead of mediacms:latest.

 By default, all users have the ability to send a request for a video to be transcribed, as well as transcribed and translated to English.
 If you wish to change this behavior, you can edit the `settings.py` file and set `USER_CAN_TRANSCRIBE_VIDEO=False`.